TypeScript

 React.forwardRef

-+ React.ForwardRefRenderFunction <HTMLElement, CategorySelectProps>
++ React.ForwardRefRenderFunction<HTMLElement, CategorySelectProps>

 Dynamic increase

-interface Person {
+type Person = {

 name: string;